Davis scores 20, SMU uses late run to upset No. 20 Memphis

 BIG PICTURE

-SMU: The first half saw the Mustangs, who shoot almost 47% from the field, struggle from the field at 32%, including 5 of 21 from 3-point range.
+SMU: The first half saw the Mustangs, who shoot almost 47% from the field, struggle at 32%, including 5 of 21 from 3-point range.
 Still, SMU trailed by only nine at the half.
 But the closing rally, keyed by Mike’s eight points, and free throws by Davis made the difference.
+The Mustangs ended the game shooting 45.5%.

-Memphis: The Tigers, which were trounced in their last game, at Tulsa, already had scored more points at halftime than they had in their whole game against the Golden Hurricane.
-But Memphis, which was favored by 5 1/2 points, couldn’t hold a 12-point lead in the second half and the six-minute drought at the end meant another loss for the Tigers.
+Memphis: The Tigers, which were trounced in their last game at Tulsa, scored more points at halftime than they had in their whole game against the Golden Hurricane.

 UP NEXT